ThomasLastName/multiverse/functional_bnns/README.md

 ### 2. A flexible, canonical framework for custom user-defined BNNs.

-The BNN structures implemented in this package are:
+The base class `bnns.BayesianModule` is intended to provide a similar level of flexibility as its super-class `nn.Module`.
+For convenience, several ready-to-use sub-classes of `bnns.BayesianModule` are also provided:
- - Mutually independent normally distributed weights
+ - Mutually independent normally distributed weights with
+   * an independent normal prior distribution over those weights
+   * a Gaussian process prior over network outputs
+   * (pending) other location-scale priors over those weights with full support
+   * (pending) the Gaussian mixture prior proposed in [Blundell et al. 2015](https://arxiv.org/pdf/1505.05424)
  - (pending) Mutually independent uniformly distributed weights
- - (pending) Mutually independent Laplace weights
+   * (pending) an independent uniform prior distribution over those weights
+   * (pending) other location-scale priors over those weights with full support

 ### 3. A minimalist infrastructure for hyper-parameter tuning and model benchmarking.